zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

-- You can now exit and close your terminal session, and start on [Lab 100](CloudNativeMySQL100.md) Lab
+- You can now ready to start on [Lab 100](CloudNativeMySQL100.md) Lab